stat6250-s17/course-questions-wiki/week-05/README.md

 - Answer (yyan11−stat6250): The INPUT statement describes the fields of raw data to be read and placed into the SAS data set.
 - Question (dlee117−stat6250): When using the INPUT statement to describe the fields of raw data to be read and placed into the SAS data set, what does the dollar sign ($) do?
 - Answer (dlee117-stat6250): It identifies the variable type as character.
+- Question (kveng−stat6250): What is the $ sign use din the input statement?
+- Answer (kveng−stat6250): the dollar sign ($) identifies the varaible taype as character with start collumn and end column for the variable.

 [Course Textbook Chapter 5, Problem 7]